Posted on November 23, 2016

 - Impact of extremely restricted marketing budgets and lack of supportive distribution strategy.

 - Unpreparedness to combat the market’s rejoinder.

-On further probing, it was concluded that the founders were not prepared to handle the demand of the products or justify the pricing of the same.
-People were shocked to see the demise of the label but it surely made for a valuable lesson.
+On further probing, it was concluded that the founders were not prepared to handle the demand for the products or justify the pricing of the same.
+People were shocked to see the demise of the label but it sure made for a valuable lesson.

-But as John Wooden has brilliants put, “It is always on focusing not on the mistakes but the lessons learned from them.”
+But as John Wooden has brilliants put, “It is always by focusing not on the mistakes but the lessons learned from them.”

 What if we told you that the solution to all the above can be summed up in 4 words-

 A comprehensive guide for start-ups to enable them to create a strategy that correlates your product to the market and essentially to potential customers.

 In simpler words, it is a recipe that lists out all the ingredients as well as their substitutes with the address of shops nearby that are selling them.
 Further, it explains the process of cooking the dish detailing every step.
 To go ahead, it gives you more than one options to present the dish with the available material in order to make it attractive to the eyes.
 The special additions are ways to check the authenticity of the taste and corrective measures in case needed.

 A GTM can be considered a recipe for a successful business.

 Through a GTM, a start-up answers the following questions:-